 If lot sizes reduce, inventory carrying or holding costs reduce, while setup/ordering costs increase as more setups or orders are needed to fulfill demand.

-When the two costs equalize, setup/ordering costs and carrying/holding costs, total cost (the two costs sum) is reduced.
+When the two costs equalize, setup/ordering costs and carrying/holding costs, the total cost (the two costs sum) is reduced.
 Lot-size or cycle inventories result from that process.
 The excess material ordered is held in inventory in an attempt to achieve a minimization point.
-Ordering in batches instead of ordering strictly the material required results to cycle inventory.
+Ordering in batches instead of ordering the material strictly required results to cycle inventory.

 Theoretical inventory is the average inventory in a given throughput, assuming no WIP item waits in a buffer.
 It could be an ideal situation if inflow, outflow, and processing rates are the same at any given point in time.

 Unless you have a single process system, there is always inventory in the system.
 Theoretical inventory is the assertion of this inventory.
 It is the minimum inventory required for goods to run through without waiting in the system.
-It’s that minimum inventory needed to maintain a process.
+It’s the minimum inventory needed to maintain a process.

 Types of Inventory Control Systems